-70% will be obtained from four exams and attendance.
-A roll sheet will be circulated during each class; eight unauthorized absences may result in a student being dropped with a WF for non-attendance.
-The final will not be comprehensive.
-All exams will be in-class, closed book and multiple-choice, T/F, or fill in the blank.
+Lecture and attendance 70% obtained from four exams.
+To encourage student participation, a student will obtain one point if he/she answers one question correctly in class.
+One point is equal to 0.1 actual extra points that will be added to the student's final overall grade.
+A roll sheet will be circulated during class.
+To help students prepare for the tests, a review sheet will be distributed after each chapter, and a review session will be given before each test.
+The final exam will not be comprehensive.
+All exams will be in-class, closed book and multiple-choice, True/False, or fill in the blank.
 All students must take the final exam.
 Lab counts 30% according to your lab instructor's policy.
 All grades for the course will be final.
 No assignments or work will be considered after the final grade has been recorded.